Will-Robin/gram/README.md

 that they can be easily replaced.
 Type annotations in the code will help make sure that all of the components fit together correctly.

+# Reaction Network Generation

+A reaction rule is principally defined by reactive substructures and molecular rearrangements.

+A reaction generation step runs as follows given (a) compound(s) and a reaction rule:

+1. Check if the compounds have any substructures matching those contained in the reaction rule

+   if not, pass

+2. Apply the reaction rule to the compound

 # Installation

 1. Clone the repository and navigate into it: